 The Parisian lip refers to a specific technique of lip augmentation I learned when I studied in Paris, France.
 The injector will create vertical pillars, usually in 3 directions, in the meaty parts of the lip along the philtrum column (the cupid’s peaks).
 This was first developed and described when we were using collagen for the lip and I have since been using this wonderful French technique for my patients here in Toronto.

 Cost for any of the above varies depending on the technique and filler being used.

-I perform all the injections in my clinics, The No-One-Lip-Fits-All principle is respected and embraced at the Visage Clinics.
+I perform all the injections in my clinics, where the No-One-Lip-Fits-All principle is respected and embraced.
 You will be happy to know that I do not have any cookie-cutter way of doing lips; only a personalized and artistic approach for every individual, males and females, and all custom-made.

 Each lip augmentation should be treated as a living sculpture.
 Seek an artistic injector, someone with both the eye and the hand to create the perfect lip for you – a Bespoke lip.